oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `charLength` property of type `integer`, optional.
     - Add a `byteOffset` property of type `integer`, optional.
     - Add a `byteLength` property of type `integer`, optional.

-- [Issue #143](https://github.com/oasis-tcs/sarif-spec/issues/143): "Add 'returnType', 'parameter' and 'local' to logical location kind enum"

-    In the `logicalLocation` object:

-    - Add `"returnType"`, `"parameter"`, and `"localVariable"` to the `"description"` of the `kind` property.

-    NOTE: `logicalLocation.kind` is not an `enum`.
-    The spec recommends certain values, but any value is permitted.
-    So the only change to the schema is this comment change.

 - [Issue #157](https://github.com/oasis-tcs/sarif-spec/issues/157): "Clarify requirements on tool.semanticVersion"